-In 1941, Steve Rogers, a sickly young man is the test subject of a US body enhancement project called Operation: Rebirth.
-The experiment was a complete success with Steve Rogers' physionomy suddenly raised to the maximum human potential.
+In 1941, Steve Rogers is the test subject of the top secret Operation: Rebirth.
+The experiment is a complete success with Steve Rogers' physiognomy suddenly raised to the maximum human potential.
 Unfortunately, at that triumph, the lead scientist was immediately assassinated by a Nazi spy and the formula was irretrievably lost.
-With Steve Rogers, the US government, aware that war with Nazi Germany was probably imminent, decided to make the most of their resource by appointing him as their propaganda symbol/government agent/superhero, Captain America.
-Armed only with an indestructible shield which he can throw as a weapon, we follow his adventures in World War II with his sidekick, Bucky, as he battles against the Axis forces and especially Nazi Germany's head of terrorist operations, The Red Skull.
-In addition we follow his further adventures after he reemerged in contemporary times out of accidental suspended animation to face all the threats...
-Written by
+The US government, aware that war with Nazi Germany was imminent, decided to make the most of their resource by appointing Rogers as their propaganda symbol/government agent, Captain America.
+Armed only with an indestructible shield, we follow his adventures in World War II with his sidekick, Bucky.
+In addition, we follow his further adventures after he reemerges in contemporary times out of suspended animation to face all the threats to America and its ideals.

 Did You Know?

 Along with the other four superheroes featured in Grantray Lawrence's Marvel Superheroes series, all the music featured dramatically throughout the episodes were effectively recycled from Trevor Duncan

 's stock library that had most notably used tracks as the main theme and incidental music in Quatermass and the Pit

 (1958).
 The only music specially composed for the series were the main title theme for each individual hero and the (now rarely seen) Marvel Super Heroes main title intro song and the Merry Marvel Marching Society song which played over the end credits.
 See more